digikar99/polymorphic-functions/README.md

 \*\*Using [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) - but this apparantly has a few limitations like requiring non-builtin-classes to have an additional metaclass.
 This effectively renders it impossible to use for the classes in already existing libraries.
 But, there's also [static-dispatch](https://github.com/alex-gutev/static-dispatch).

-## Limitations

-- For form-type-inference, polymorphic-functions depends on cl-form-types.
-Thus, this works as long as cl-form-types succeeds, and [cl-form-types](https://github.com/alex-gutev/cl-form-types) does get pretty extensive.
-In cases wherein it does fail, we also rely on `sb-c:deftransform` on SBCL.
-- Integration with SLIME is yet to be thought about; etags could work, but this needs more thinking given the apparant non-extensibility of internals of `slime-edit-definition`. imenu is also another option.
-- ANSI is insufficient for our purposes: we need `introspect-environment:policy-quality` and CLTL2 and more for cl-form-types; if someone needs a reduced feature version within the bounds of ANSI standard, please raise an issue!
-- A [bug on CCL](https://github.com/Clozure/ccl/pull/369) may not let PF work as correctly on CCL; subjectively dirty workarounds are possible until it gets fixed.
-- A `polymorphic-functions.extended-types` package (not system!) is also provided based on [ctype](https://github.com/s-expressionists/ctype).
-This allows one to extend the CL type system to define types beyond what `cl:deftype` can do to some extent.
-While these cannot be used inside an arbitrary CL form with `cl:declare`, these can be used in the type lists of polymorphs.
-See [src/extended-types/supertypep.lisp](src/extended-types/supertypep.lisp) for an example put to use in [trivial-coerce](https://github.com/digikar99/trivial-coerce).

 ## Acknowledgements